Chem-E Car

 Chem-E Car is a design team that provides undergraduates with an opportunity to learn chemical, mechanical, electrical, and programming skill sets.
 Our organization builds small, handheld cars powered and stopped by chemical reactions to compete in regional and national competitions hosted by AIChE.
 At the competition, a judge announces a distance and specifies a weight that the car must carry.
 The team whose car can get closest to the announced distance after two rounds wins the competition.

 A successful Chem-E-Car requires a team that is chemically competent, capable of building mechanical/electrical systems, and eager to collaborate to build a fully functional car.
-To conquer these tasks, Chem-E-Car is broken down into two committees (Competition and Research) and each committee has 4 teams (Power, Stopping, Electrical, Mechanical).
-The teams on the competition committee focus on projects that will be implemented in the upcoming competition, while the research committee researches mechanisms to be used in future competitions.Executive Captain
+To conquer these tasks, Chem-E-Car is broken down into Power, Stopping, and Electromechanical teams in addition to EDP & Poster preparation committees.

 johnstongavin@ufl.edu